 DART Route 6 has an average of 2,855 daily boardings.
 The route operates between the Wilmington Train Station (for connections to other bus routes, as well as Amtrak and SEPTA trains), and the Newark Transit Hub via Kirkwood Highway.
-It operates frequent all-day service on weekdays and Saturdays and limited service on Sundays.
-This is DART's highest ridership route in the Newark area and mirrors the same annual ridership pattern as shown for all the DART Newark-area routes, with slightly decreasing month-by-month ridership, demonstrating peak ridership in warmer months and lower demand in the winter months.
+It operates frequent service on weekdays and Saturdays, with hourly Sunday service.
+This is DART's highest ridership route in the Newark area and mirrors the same annual ridership pattern as shown for all the DART Newarkarea routes, with slightly decreasing month-by-month ridership, demonstrating peak ridership in warmer months and lower demand in the winter months.
 Month-by-month annual ridership for Route 6 is shown in Figure 13.